NiklasTR/insilicolabeling_helper/README.md

 # isl_preprocess

-This repository provides functions to rescale and format cellprofiler output files for use in the in-silico-labeling algorithm.
+This repository provides functions to rescale and format cellprofiler output files for use in the in-silico-labeling model published by the Google Science Accelerator.

 ## preprocess.py